Megan Fox Is Putting All The Bad Vibes Of Her Career Behind Her

 Advertisement

 Rogue, filmed before that fateful realization, is nonetheless an important piece of the puzzle.
 As an action film directed by M.J.
 Bassett, it straddles the two phases of Megan Fox’s life: her early days as an action star too often used as a prop for the male gaze, and her future as a woman taking charge of her own destiny.
-As Samatha O’Hara, the hardened leader of a team of mercenaries hired to rescue hostages in the African desert, she’s a far cry from Mikaela Banes, the short-short sporting heroine of Michael Bay’s Transformers, which catapulted her into the public eye.
+As Samantha O’Hara, the hardened leader of a team of mercenaries hired to rescue hostages in the African desert, she’s a far cry from Mikaela Banes, the short-short sporting heroine of Michael Bay’s Transformers, which catapulted her into the public eye.

 Basset wrote the movie as a passion project with her daughter Isabel, and as a way to get out a message about the importance of conservation.
 While Rogue may start out as a film about a search and rescue, it quickly takes a turn when Samantha and her team find themselves stranded in the middle of nowhere, forced to fend off a very angry and determined lioness.